hosein-ghadiri/doctrine2-spatial/README.md

 Compatibility
 -------------
 ### PHP
-This doctrine extension is compatible with PHP 7.3, 7.4 and 8.0 Security fixes will follow the [PHP Roadmap](https://www.php.net/supported-versions.php).
+This doctrine extension is compatible with PHP 7.2+ Security fixes will follow the [PHP Roadmap](https://www.php.net/supported-versions.php).

 ### MySQL 5.7 and 8.0